wonjun-seo/cosmos/_labs/lab01.md

 In today's Lab session, we will:

-- Install Git and VS code.
+- Install Git, VS code, and Python (via Miniconda).
 - Create a Github account and link it to VS code.
-- Create a test repository and understand how it works.
+- Create a directory and a virtual environment for our course.
-- Create a group website.

 # I. Git and Github